 My Crockpot Breakfast Casserole with Sausage is a hearty, meat-and-potatoes meal the whole family will love!
 Loaded with smoked sausage, hash browns, savory seasonings, and melting cheese, it’s a super easy, super satisfying breakfast.

 If you want a simple, flavorful slow cooker breakfast, you are going to love this casserole.
 Slow cookers are so convenient, and you can make so many different kinds of recipes in them!
-I like using mine to cook this easy, cheesy casserole for a weekend breakfast, or even overnight so that it’s ready when we hit the ground running.
+I like using mine to make this cheesy casserole for a weekend breakfast, or even overnight so that it’s ready when we hit the ground running.
 The combination of sausage, hash browns, and cheese is just plain delicious!

 Let’s go over the basic ingredients to make this casserole.
 As you can see, each ingredient is super simple.
 I like to keep most of them in my pantry and freezer at all times, because they’re so versatile and easy to use!
 (For the complete recipe with amounts and nutrition facts, scroll to the bottom of this post!)